 We have yet to meet a franchise company that doesn’t believe that local is a major key to success.
 Where they usually have a challenge is in achieving local strategies at scale.
 The whole concept of a franchise is to implement proven processes across a large number of locations, so a local strategy does not seem to make sense, as it usually does not scale.
 Many franchise systems attempt to implement a hybrid national/local strategy by throwing people at it, but this tends to be a costly and time-consuming endeavor.

 The solution is to automate the process.
 Through software, a franchise system is able to achieve the best of both worlds: national consistency and scale combined with local relevance and results.

 To achieve this objective, we at Reshift built the Brand Amplifier ad syndication dashboard.
 The software is integrated with both Facebook and Google to allow franchise organizations to create, cascade, manage and measure social and search ads across dozens, hundreds, or even thousands of locations.

 As we have discussed throughout this blog series, the key is to unlock the power of local advertising.
 To achieve local at scale, the software incorporates two approaches which can be used on their own or together, depending on the needs of your franchise:

-- Create a “master” ad which is programmatically updated for local terms, offers and other elements.
+- Create a “master” ad that is programmatically updated for local terms, offers, and other elements.
 In this scenario, the head office creates an ad (or set of ads) with flexible parameters which can be dynamically updated for each location.
 For example:

 - “Master” ad: Come visit us at [address] before [date] and receive [offer]!